Norman A. Erbe: Iowa Governor

 In 1960, he won the Iowa gubernatorial race, against Lt.
 Governor Edward McManus, winning by 52,963 votes.
 In his inaugural address, he suggested in his State of the State, that the 99 county attorneys be consolidated into 21 judicial attorneys for the 21 judicial districts in Iowa and that the attorneys serve for 4 years instead of 2.

 In 1961, during his term, he increased funding for educational programs, and authorized prison improvements, and approved a federal low rental housing plan, and signed a bill that permitted Iowa to join the Kerr Mills medical program.
 Erbe presided over the last two state executions in Iowa, that of Charles Brown and Charles Kelley.
 In a 1995 interview, Erbe said that while he had no second thoughts over the executions, he did not believe capital punishment was a deterrent.
 He maintained a $118 million surplus in that was in the treasury.
 He established the Iowa National Guard Military Academy and the first tourist program in Iowa.

 In the 1962 election he lost re-election to Harold E. Hughes by 41,944 votes.

-He hosted the world premiere of the motion picture Meredith Willson's The Music Man in Mason City, Iowa during the North Iowa Band Festival on June 19, 1962 in the hometown of the main actress.
+He hosted the world premiere of the motion picture Meredith Willson's The Music Man in Mason City, Iowa during the North Iowa Band Festival on June 19, 1962 in the hometown of Meredith Willson.